wlbr/chess/README.md

 [UCI (universal chess interface)](https://en.wikipedia.org/wiki/Universal_Chess_Interface) is unfinished.

 Use ESC to quit.
 Move with cursor keys and enter.
-Press e to export game to PGN.
+Press 'e' to export game to PGN.